khufkens/growth_chamber_protocol/README.md

 ### logging

 Kern EOC 10K-4 scales were selected because they interface easily using a RS232 (serial) connection (a feature required for automated logging, and not always available).
 Logging is provided using open hardware, a raspberry pi.
 The serial signal is translated to USB using a RS232 to USB converter with four connections.
+A schematic wiring diagram of our setup is provided [here](https://github.com/khufkens/growth_chamber_protocol/blob/main/docs/images/kern_setup.png)

 #### Software